- Rail Trail

 Greater Shepparton City Council opened the Murchison to Channel Inlet Rd section in 2015.

 The Shire of Campaspe has obtained a lease from Victrack to develop the rest of the corridor from Waranga Basin to Rushworth.
-Campaspe Shire is seeking funding to build this as part of the Heathcote to Murchison Trail (outline brochure here) to link to the O’Keefe Rail Trail at Heathcote.
+Funding for this section was obtained in February 2022 and completion is planned for mid 2023

 Extending the trail to the Melbourne-Shepparton rail line at Murchison East would allow better access from public transport, but making the large bridge across the Goulburn River safe will be a significant undertaking.